 Example of tax efficient payment

-On this basis the effective tax rate is 17% which compares favourably to the 28% you would pay if you put it all through as salary (or 40% if you include the employer’s NI contributions).
+On this basis the effective tax rate is 19% which compares favourably to the 27% you would pay if you put all this cash through as salary (or 38% if you include the employer’s NI contributions).
 Note that the benefit deceases as your dividend payment exceeds the amounts above because you start to pay the additional 22.5% tax.

 If you use a good piece of accounting software (check out our ClearBooks review here) then this should create Dividend vouchers for you.
 Technically you should also approve the payment of dividends at a board meeting and create an official board minute recording this.
 The belt and braces approach would be to staple a set of management accounts showing sufficient profit to the voucher and board minute.
 As to how many companies actually do this, I couldn’t possibly speculate